andrewdownie/fsnd_logsanalysis/vagrant/README.md

 https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip

 ### Extract the newsdata.sql file:
-Extract the newsdata.sql file into the vagrant folder from the newsdata.zip.
+Extract the newsdata.sql file from the newsdata.zip into the vagrant folder you created earlier.

-From within a ssh session with the vagrant environment, run the command line command:
+From within a terminal ssh session with the vagrant environment, navigate to ```/vagrant``` and run the command line command:
 ```
 psql -d news -f newsdata.sql
 ```